Tarmunds/Unreal_Exporter_Blender_Addon/README.md

 ---

 ## **License**
 - This addon is licensed under the GNU General Public License v3, meaning it is free to use, modify, and distribute.
-Concept of the dagger by Baldi Konjin, you can find it here

 ---